gleb-skobinsky/compose-connect/README.md

 # Chat app with Compose Multiplatform

-An example Compose Multiplatform chat app, built using the [JetChat](https://androidexample365.com/a-sample-chat-app-built-with-jetpack-compose/) composables.
+An example Compose Multiplatform chat app on the basis of [JetChat](https://androidexample365.com/a-sample-chat-app-built-with-jetpack-compose/) composables.

 Can be run on platforms: Android/iOS/Web/Desktop